haxsaw/actuator/Tutorial.md

 >>>
 ```

-All of these expressions result in a reference object, either a model reference or a model instance reference. _References_ are objects that serve as a logical "pointer" to a component or attribute of an infra model. _Model references_ are logical references into an infra model; there may not be an actual component or attribute underlying the reference. _Model instance references_ (or "instance references") are references into an _instance_ of a  model; they refer to an actual resource or attribute (although the value of either may not have been set yet).
+All of these expressions result in a reference object, either a model reference or a model instance reference. _References_ are objects that serve as a logical "pointer" to a resource or attribute of an infra model. _Model references_ are logical references into an infra model; there may not be an actual resource or attribute underlying the reference. _Model instance references_ (or "instance references") are references into an _instance_ of a  model; they refer to an actual resource or attribute (although the value of either may not have been set yet).
 Instance references can only be created relative to an instance of a model, or by transforming a model reference to an instance reference using an instance of a model.
 An example here will help:

 ```python
 #re-using the definition of SingleOpenstackServer from above...